nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ## About this guide

-In this guide we explore how the ARC can help streamline data flows and project management in a core facility.
+In this guide we explore how the ARC can help streamline data flows and project management in service platforms.

 <a href="./index.html">
     <span class="badge-category">User</span><span class="badge-selected" id="badge-advanced">Advanced</span>